saasforge/book-on-deployment/Appendix-authors.md

 10. Challenges and obstacles
 11. A tip for SaaS founders

-We also provide a consulting ($60/hour) to help you with choosing technologies, development roadmap, functionality etc. and custom development of SaaS applications based on our SaaS app templates (get quotes by [email](mailto:info@saasforge.dev)).
+We also provide a consulting ($60/hour) to help you with choosing technologies, development roadmap, functionality etc. and custom development of SaaS applications based on our SaaS app templates (get a quote by [email](mailto:info@saasforge.dev)).